apache/apisix-website/website/blog/2021-07-28-release-apache-apisix-2.8-en.md

 ### New feature: Independent Keepalive connection pool

 Starting with [version 2.7](https://apisix.apache.org/blog/2021/06/29/release-apache-apisix-2.7), we have added Apache APISIX's own patches and the Nginx C module to enhance the native Nginx, allowing dynamic setup of increasing number of Nginx configurations.
-In the latest release, Apache APISIX already supports the configuration of independent Keepalive connection pools at the Upstream level.
+In version 2.8, Apache APISIX supports the configuration of independent Keepalive connection pools at the Upstream level.

 The following features are currently included:

 - Dynamically set mTLS
 - Dynamically set client_max_body_size
-- Upstream keepalive （2.8 new feature）
+- Upstream Keepalive （2.8 new feature）
 - gzip （2.8 new Plug-in）

 In future releases, we will continue to allow the following Nginx configurations to be set dynamically: